eliasweber123/node-red-contrib-ads-over-mqtt/README.md

 }
 ```

 The read node outputs the response data in `msg.payload` as a Buffer.
-The write
+Both read
+and write nodes emit the hex representation of the request frame on their second
+output and the raw request frame Buffer on their third output; both debug
+outputs also include the MQTT topic in `msg.topic`.
+The write node forwards an
-node forwards an empty Buffer on success.
-Both nodes include the `invokeId` and
+empty Buffer on success.
+Both nodes include the `invokeId` and ADS result code
-ADS result code in the message.
+in the message.

 ## Development